grave019/work-day-scheduler/README.md

 ### 3.Reflection

 Writing an application is much easier using moment.js and bootstrap.
 It allows CSS and HTML to be inserted into a web page seemlessly.
 This project woud have taken me multiple hours to do if I had written all the code myself.
 This is a great time saving technique.
-In conclusion Moment JS hels with parsing, validating, manipulating and displaying date/time in very easy way to use.
+In conclusion Moment JS helps with parsing, validating, manipulating and displaying date/time in very easy way to use.
+The "shortcuts" allow for better time management.

 ### 4. Images of the site